 Before moving to Switzerland, I worked for two years at Microsoft AI as a lead engineer for the Open Neural Network eXchange project.

 My claim to fame (haha) is that I graduated at 20 as the youngest M.S. in Computer Science recipient in UC Berkeley's history.
-Since then, I've served as a machine learning lecturer for the Berkeley Division of Data Sciences
+Since then, I've served as a machine learning lecturer for the Berkeley Division of Data Sciences and the University of Washington CSE Department.

 I love people, data, and working on exciting problems at the intersection of the two: